Henri Winkelman: War

 The German invasion started on 10 May 1940 at 3:55 a.m. local time.
 Hitler's bold plan to drop paratroopers around The Hague, push into the city and capture the Dutch government, the Royal Family and the Supreme Army Command to force the Netherlands to its knees within 24 hours, ended in failure.
 In the east, the Germans crossed the Dutch borders with relative ease, but were halted near the main Dutch defences: the Grebbe Line and the Afsluitdijk fortifications.
 After one day of war, General Winkelman was relatively satisfied about the way his troops had reacted to the first German push.
 The only area where the situation was already critical was in the south: paratroopers had secured the Moerdijk bridges, south of Rotterdam and Dordrecht.
 Meanwhile, strong German infantry (supported by the 9th Panzer Division) had smashed through the so-called Peel-Raam Stelling and now marched rapidly through the southern province of North Brabant, threatening to establish contact with the bridge head at Moerdijk and to enter Fortress Holland from the south, effectively isolating the Netherlands from Belgium and France.
 An attempt, supported by French units, to recapture the Moerdijk bridges failed on 11 May.
-Attempts to win lost ground back in the Grebbe Line were also unsuccessful.
+Attempts to regain lost ground in the Grebbe Line were also unsuccessful.

 On 13 May, after the departure of Queen Wilhelmina to London, and with most ministers in Hoek van Holland ready to depart, minister Max Steenberghe, on his own initiative, but in name of the queen and cabinet, granted the powers of government within the European part of the Netherlands to Winkelman, and requested that the permanent secretaries follow his directions.
 This was later informally confirmed by the cabinet and afterwards by the queen.

 The Grebbe Line fell in the evening of 13 May after a ferocious battle of three days.
 Meanwhile, the 9th Panzer Division had reached the Moerdijk bridges, breaching "Fortress Holland" and reaching Rotterdam, occupying the south bank of the river Meuse.
 The situation had now become strategically hopeless, but the north river bank was still in Dutch hands.
 Dutch machine guns made it impossible for the Germans to cross the Meuse bridges as Dutch marines put up fierce resistance in the streets of Rotterdam, much to the annoyance of Adolf Hitler, who expected to have occupied the Netherlands by now.
 On 14 May, he ordered that Dutch resistance be crushed at once.
-The bombing of Rotterdam followed and with, the Germans threatening to give major Dutch city Utrecht the same treatment, General Winkelman was forced to surrender in the evening of 14 May.
+The bombing of Rotterdam followed and with the Germans threatening to give major Dutch city Utrecht the same treatment, General Winkelman was forced to surrender in the evening of 14 May.
 The capitulation was made official the next day in the village of Rijsoord.
+After he signed the Dutch surrender, General Winkelman refused to officially declare that he would not resist the German forces in the Netherlands.
+He was therefore interned on 2 July 1940 and remained a prisoner of war for the remainder of the occupation.